digbmc/cwd-toolkit/_projects/08_custom-skins.md

 ---

-Customizing the website's overall appearance, also known as its "skin" in Jekyll, is made simple using CSS.
+Customizing the website's overall appearance, also known as its "skin," is made simple using CSS.
 In the code for this project, you will find the skins located in the _sass folder.

 ```
 .